Murder of Andrew Kissel: Murder and arrests

 Kissel and his wife, Hayley Wolff, were in the process of moving from the Greenwich house in March 2006.
 The Kissels were behind in their rent; their landlord had filed a lawsuit claiming the couple had neglected to pay the $14,300 rent for six months.
 The Kissels had agreed to vacate the premises by March 31.

 Members of a moving crew arrived at the mansion to complete the move and found Kissel's body, hands and feet bound, in the basement.
 He had been stabbed to death.

-Kissel's chauffeur, Carlos Trujillo, and Trujillo's cousins Leonard Trujillo and Jair Trujillo were arrested in March 2008 and charged in his death.
+Kissel's chauffeur, Carlos Trujillo, and Trujillo's cousins Leonard Trujillo and Jair Trujillo, were arrested in March 2008 and charged in his death.
 Police had followed up on a credit card found during a search of Carlos Trujillo's residence.
 During a follow-up interview, they were told about a murder plot.

 Trial and subsequent events

 According to the prosecution, the motive for the murder was the Trujillos' fear that their involvement in laundering money for Kissel would be exposed.
-The jury had problems understanding or accepting this theory.

 Carlos Trujillo was charged with murder and attempted murder.
-He was acquitted of the murder charge but entered a guilty plea to the attempted murder charge and received a six-year prison sentence followed by deportation to his home country, Colombia.
+He was acquitted of the murder charge, as the jury found too many parts of the prosecution's story were left unproven.
+They were hopelessly deadlocked on the attempted murder charge, so a mistrial was declared.
+Instead, Carlos Trujillo entered a guilty plea to the attempted murder charge and received a six-year prison sentence, followed by deportation to his home country, Colombia.

 Leonard Trujillo pleaded guilty to manslaughter and conspiracy to commit murder.
 He testified against his cousin Carlos and received a sentence of 20 years.